hakimehmordadi/algorithm/README.md

   </a>
   <h1><a>Algorithms</a> - Python</h1>

-  <h3>All algorithms implemented in Python - for education</h3>
+  <h3>All algorithms implemented in Programming Languages - for education</h3>
 </div>

-Algorithms and Data Structures implemented in TypeScript for beginners, following best practices.
+Algorithms and Data Structures implemented in TypeScript, C#, Python, java for beginners, following best practices.

 Implementations are for learning purposes only.
 They may be less efficient than the implementations in the Python standard library.
 Use them at your discretion.